-3. Article Discussion Leadership [ADL] (10%)
+4. Article Discussion Leadership [ADL] (15%)

-The purpose of this assignment is to dive deeply into a course topic and show an in-depth understanding of (1) how to analyze and interpret a research article, (2) how to summarize and disseminate research information to peers, and (3) how to engage in meaningful collaboration with peers.
+The purpose of this assignment is to dive deeply into a course topic and show an indepth understanding of (1) how to analyze and interpret research, (2) how to summarize and disseminate research information to peers, and (3) how to engage in meaningful collaboration with peers.

-You will work in teams of 3-4 to evaluate a peer-reviewed literacy research article.
-Articles must be selected from a list provide by the instructor.
-Your group will read, analyze, and discuss the article.

-Next, your group will format a narrated digital presentation around the following aspects of the article: (a) author's purpose, (b) research methodology, (c) key points/concepts, (c) conclusions/findings, (d) implications for research & practice, (e) professional reflections & questions.
+You will work in teams of 3-4 to evaluate 2 peer-reviewed literacy research articles.
+Articles must be selected from a list provided by the instructor.
+Your group will read, analyze, and discuss the articles.
+You should identify a) author's purpose, (b) research methodology, (c) key points/concepts, (c) conclusions/findings, and (d) implications for research & practice.

-The digital presentation should be 6-7 minutes in length and include both graphic and narrated content.
+Next, your group will format a narrated digital presentation about your topic for your peers.
+The digital presentation should be 7-10 minutes in length and include both graphic and narrated content.
 It can take the form of a group video, a narrated deck of PowerPoint slides, a screencast, or any other digital medium the group chooses.
 It must be compatible with sharing via Blackboard.

-Rubric available on Blackboard.
+Rubric and further details available on Blackboard.

-4. Young Adult Interview (20%)
+5. Young Adult Novel Study (5%)